Why choose the British Virgin Islands for your vacation?

 Are kids welcome?

-Yes, on Headboat trips kids 10 and older are welcome, and any family members 18 or younger get a reduction of $1,000.00 per person off the regular rate!
-On wholeboat bookings, there is
+Yes, on Headboat trips kids 10 and older are welcome, and any family members 17 or younger get a reduction of $1,000.00 per person off the regular rate!
+On wholeboat bookings, there is no minimum age and Family Pricing is available on request.Here's more information about our rental gear and prices: Rental Dive Gear Diving instruction.
+Here's more information about our dive courses and prices: PADI Scuba Instruction Courses All expenses before and after stay on vessel.

 What is the power onboard?